Godfather of AI: We Have 2 Years Before Everything Changes!

 TL;DR

-• AI regulation currently lags far behind food safety laws despite existential risks to humanity
+- Current AI regulation is significantly weaker than food safety laws despite AI posing existential risks to humanity

 Episode Recap